-If you’re living in the US, any FDA-approved antiperspirant with a greater than 15% concentration of Aluminum Chloride requires a prescription.
+If you’re living in the US, any FDA-approved antiperspirant with a greater than 15% concentration of aluminum chloride requires a prescription.
 These rules vary between countries.
-In the US, your doctor might prescribe Drysol without offering you an alternative, but there are two other treatments they could choose to prescribe:
+In the US, your doctor might prescribe Drysol solution without offering you an alternative, but there are two other treatments they could choose to prescribe:

-Xerac AC: This formula contains Aluminum Chloride Hexahydrate at a concentration of 6.25%, which is significantly weaker than Drysol and other alternatives.
-This means that Xerac doesn’t technically need to be prescribed — but the doctor’s office is the only place you can get hold of it, probably because it’s made by the same manufacturer as Drysol.
-This weaker strength means that it’s less likely to irritate sensitive or exposed areas, and makes Xerac AC better-suited for the face and forehead (for craniofacial hyperhidrosis) — or the hands (palmar hyperhidrosis) and feet (plantar hyperhidrosis).
+This formula contains aluminum chloride hexahydrate at a concentration of 6.25%, which is significantly weaker than Drysol and other alternatives.
+This means that Xerac AC doesn’t technically need to be prescribed — but the doctor’s office is the only place you can get hold of it, probably because it’s made by the same manufacturer as Drysol.

-Hypercare: Like Drysol, Hypercare’s prescription-only antiperspirant contains 20% Aluminum Chloride Hexahydrate in an Ethanol solution.
-There is no material difference between Drysol and Hypercare — they both contain the same ingredients, and they’re both applied by dabbing the solution onto the affected area.
+Like Drysol, Hypercare’s prescription-only antiperspirant contains 20% aluminum chloride hexahydrate in an ethanol solution.
+There is no material difference between Drysol and Hypercare — they both contain the same ingredients and they’re both applied by dabbing the solution onto the affected area.

-QBREXZA: QBREXZA stands out because it works differently than Drysol and its alternatives.
-Rather than plugging your pores, the active ingredient, Glycopyrronium Tosylate, binds to receptors in the sweat glands and blocks the neurotransmitter (Acetylcholine) from binding and activating them.
+Qbrexza stands out because it works differently than Drysol and its alternatives.
+Rather than plugging your pores, the active ingredient, glycopyrronium tosylate, binds to receptors in the sweat glands and blocks the neurotransmitter (acetylcholine) from binding and activating them.
 It’s applied via a towelette wipe.
-Note: Without insurance, QBREXZA costs upwards of $600 (!) for a box of 30 towelettes.

-- Oral medications: Anticholinergics — such as Oxybutynin, Propantheline, Benztropine, and Glycopyrrolate — are not FDA-approved as treatments for hyperhidrosis specifically, but they can be used “off-label” to systematically decrease generalized sweating levels.
-Like QBREXZA, these drugs work by blocking Acetylcholine.
+Anticholinergics, such as Oxybutynin, Propantheline, Benztropine, and Glycopyrrolate, are other antiperspirant alternatives to Drysol.
+These are not FDA-approved treatments for hyperhidrosis, but they can be used “off-label” to systematically decrease generalized sweating levels.
+Like Qbrexza, these drugs work by blocking acetylcholine.
 However, oral medication can’t target receptors locally, meaning it affects your entire body.
 This can bring about a long list of side effects, including dry mouth, body temperature overheating, urinary retention, blurred vision, and constipation.

 If Drysol isn’t working, or if it’s causing irritation and other side effects, you’re unlikely to have a better experience with Hypercare.
 And with just 6.25% Aluminum Chloride, Xerac AC’s strength is below the optimal concentration for people with excessive underarm sweating.

-QBREXZA and oral treatments are more conventionally “medical” in nature, preventing sweat gland receptors from receiving messages that trigger sweating.
-However, oral Anticholinergics are not FDA-approved as hyperhidrosis medications, and side effects are common.
-Research has also shown a potential link between these meds and dementia in older patients (≈65 years old).
+Qbrexza and oral treatments are more conventionally 'medical' in nature, preventing sweat gland receptors from receiving messages that trigger sweating.
+However, oral anticholinergics are not FDA-approved as hyperhidrosis medications, and side effects are common.
+Research has also shown a potential link between these medications and dementia in older patients (65 years old and above).

 Finally, if you’re exploring Drysol alternatives because of the hassle and cost of needing a prescription, getting hold of any of these three alternatives won’t be any easier.